git-lectures/git-lecture-notes/index.rst

 .. figure:: images/Journal-of-Irrproducibe-Research.jpg

-   The journal of Irreproducible research.
+   The Journal of Irreproducible Research.

 And ideally, you want to avoid this: